punchulo/PY/README.md

 ## Additional Notes

-In addition to the core functionality, the project includes the following aspects:
+Beyond the core functionality, the project encompasses the following features:

-- **Password Encryption:** Utilizes the "hashlib" library to encrypt user passwords.
-Passwords are hashed using "sha256" from the hashlib module, ensuring secure storage in the database.
+- **Password Encryption:** Leverages the "hashlib" library to encrypt user passwords.
+Passwords undergo hashing using "sha256" from the hashlib module, ensuring secure storage in the database.

-- **Database Structure:** The project employs a simple database structure with minimal tables, focusing on essential information for the game.
-This contributes to maintaining an efficient and purpose-specific database.
+- **Database Structure:** Adopts a simple yet effective database structure, with minimal tables focused on essential information for the game.
+This maintains an efficient and purpose-specific database.

-- **Game Features:** Implements various features such as user account creation, login, account deletion, random word selection, letter guessing, and the Hangman game itself, providing a comprehensive gaming experience.
+- **Game Features:** Encompasses various aspects such as user account creation, login, account deletion, random word selection, letter guessing, and the Hangman game itself.
+This provides a holistic and immersive gaming experience.

-- **Python Modules:** Utilizes various Python modules and libraries, including hashlib for encryption, random for word generation, and mysql.connector for MySQL database connection and manipulation.
+- **Python Modules:** Harnesses diverse Python modules and libraries, including hashlib for encryption, random for word generation, and mysql.connector for MySQL database connection and manipulation.

 ## Future Enhancements

-1. **Leaderboard:** Implement a leaderboard to track and display the highest-scoring players.
+1. **Leaderboard:** Implement a dynamic leaderboard to track and showcase the highest-scoring players.

-2. **GUI:** Develop a graphical user interface to enhance the gaming experience.
+2. **GUI Enhancement:** Develop an intuitive graphical user interface to elevate the overall gaming experience.

 ## 🔗 Links
 - [LinkedIn](https://www.linkedin.com/in/pablo-garcia-bermejo-lopez-168020239/)